 '''

 setup:

-- !Ubuntu trusty
+- !Ubuntu xenial

-- !NpmInstall [react-tools]
+- !NpmInstall [babel]

 '''

 All node packages are installed as --global which should be expected.
-If no distribution is specified before the !NpmInstall command, the implicit !Alpine v3.1 (in fact the latest version) will be executed.
+If no distribution is specified before the !NpmInstall command, the implicit !Alpine v3.5 (in fact the latest version) will be executed.

 '''

 setup:

-- !NpmInstall [react-tools]
+- !NpmInstall [babel]

 '''

 So above should just work as expected if you don't need any special needs.
-E.g. it's usually perfectly ok if you only use node to build static scripts.
+E.g. it's usually perfectly okay if you only use node to build static scripts.